aroojjjjjjj/Fakenewsdetection_project/README.md

 2.Random Forest Classifier → Ensemble method
 -Compared their accuracy on the dataset.
 -Identified which model performs better for detecting Fake vs Real news.

+ ✅ Week 7: Model Evaluation
+.Evaluated trained classification models using key performance metrics: Precision, Recall, F1 Score, and Accuracy.
+.Generated and analyzed the Confusion Matrix and ROC Curve for better understanding of model performance.
+.Observed that the model achieved high accuracy (≈100%) on the test set.
+.Identified F1 Score as the most important metric for the Fake News Detection project, since it balances precision and recall  both critical for minimizing false predictions.
+.Finalized F1 Score as the main evaluation metric for upcoming project stages.

  📌 Project Milestones So Far
 - Environment setup complete.
 - Dataset collected and cleaned.